raphael-correa-ng/authenticated-fullstack-starter/README.md

 ./start-back.sh & ./start-front.sh
 </pre>

-For development, it's better to run the frontend outside Docker:
+For development, it's better to run the frontend outside Docker, in order to have live-reloading of changes:

 <pre>
 ./start-front-dev.sh